pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `Mapping` `data_sources`:  mapping from key name (as a value ina cell of a tabular data structure) to, e.g., filepath
+- `data_sources` -- `Mapping`:  mapping from key name (as a value ina cell of a tabular data structure) to, e.g., filepath
-- `str` `column_name`:  Name of sample attribute(equivalently, sample sheet column) specifying a derived column.
+- `column_name` -- `str`:  Name of sample attribute(equivalently, sample sheet column) specifying a derived column.
-- `str` `source_key`:  The key of the data_source,used to index into the project config data_sources section.
+- `source_key` -- `str`:  The key of the data_source,used to index into the project config data_sources section.
 By default, the source key will be taken as the value of the specified column (as a sample attribute).
 For cases where the sample doesn't have this attribute yet (e.g. in a merge table), you must specify the source key.
-- `dict` `extra_vars`:  By default, this will look topopulate the template location using attributes found in the current sample; however, you may also provide a dict of extra variables that can also be used for variable replacement.
+- `extra_vars` -- `dict`:  By default, this will look topopulate the template location using attributes found in the current sample; however, you may also provide a dict of extra variables that can also be used for variable replacement.
 These extra variables are given a higher priority.

 **Returns:**

-str:  regex expansion of data source specified in configuration,with variable substitutions made
+`str`:  regex expansion of data source specified in configuration,with variable substitutions made